DeepIntoStreams/GCN-DevLSTM/README.md

 ## Training & Testing

-- To train a new GCN-LogsigRNN model run:
+- To train a new GCN-DevLSTM model run:
 ```
 ./train.sh
 ```